TJReichard/anon-docs-py/README.md

 # anon-docs-py

-small program do delete whichever words from docx files
+small program to delete whichever words from a csv list in a docx files

 - ~~todo: add source document through gui~~